 Cold Air Blowing From Heating System

-Your duct work could also be the culprit if it has leaks, connection troubles, or was designed incorrectly, which could permit warm air from the heating equipment to leak out.
-This would not only cause your heating equipment to blow cold air, it could dramatically run up your energy bills since your equipment is heating non-living space, and will have to work overtime to keep your home warm.
+Your duct work could also be to blame if it has leaks, connection troubles, or was designed incorrectly, which could permit warm air from the heating equipment to leak out.
+This would not only cause your heating equipment to blow cold air, it could significantly run up your energy bills since your equipment is heating non-living space, and will have to work harder to keep your home warm.

-If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 623-243-4517 or schedule an appointment online and we’ll send a technician to diagnose your issue and get your home warm and comfortable again in no time.
+If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 623-243-4517 or schedule an appointment online and we’ll send a technician to investigate your malfunction and get your home warm and comfortable again in no time.